lukaspfisterch/kl-execution-theory/implementations/mapping_to_kl.md

    - encode configuration into the state or context
    - avoid referencing mutable global structures directly

-3. Treat non-deterministic tasks as outside the core deterministic model,
+3. Treat nondeterministic tasks as outside the core deterministic model,
    or wrap them with explicit logging and normalisation.

-This does not forbid non-deterministic components,
+This does not forbid nondeterministic components,
 but it separates them from the deterministic core.

 ---